shilpagopi/CodePrep/Algo/Minimum Spanning Tree.md

 # Minimum Spanning Tree
+## Kruskal's:
-Kruskal's: Builds the MST by adding edges in increasing order of weight, focusing on preventing cycles.
+Builds the MST by adding edges in increasing order of weight, focusing on preventing cycles using Union-Find, till V-1 edges are added.
+A simple "visited set" that just marks whether a vertex has been "seen" isn't enough because Kruskal's algorithm isn't about traversing the graph from a single starting point.
+It's about building a forest of trees that eventually merge into a single MST.
+## Prim's:
-Prim's: Grows the MST from a starting vertex by adding the cheapest edge to a non-MST vertex, focusing on connecting new vertices to the existing MST.
+Grows the MST from a starting vertex by adding the cheapest edge to a non-MST vertex, focusing on connecting new vertices to the existing MST, till all vertices are connected.

 <img width="671" alt="image" src="https://github.com/user-attachments/assets/5db2383f-fedc-43a9-acb6-8053be5a8f53" />